-Indian Supreme Court upholds death sentences for Delhi gang rape
+Indian Supreme Court upholds death sentences in Delhi gang rape

 India today

-Though Singh's case sparked widespread calls for reform in India, according to government records, there was an increase of 50% in the number of reported rapes in the past five years, to 34,000 in 2015.
+Though the case sparked widespread calls for reform in India, according to government records, there was an increase of 50% in the number of reported rapes in the past five years, to 34,000 in 2015.

-Experts say the increase is likely caused by a broadening of the definition of what constitutes rape, and more openness about reporting attacks.
-However, many warn that the figures are still likely an underestimation.
+Experts said the increase was likely caused by a broadening of the definition of what constitutes rape, and more openness about reporting attacks.
+However, many warn the figures are still likely an underestimation.

-Singh's case was an outlier in that she did not know the perpetrators.
+The Delhi gang rape case was an outlier in that the victim did not know the perpetrators.
 Of reported rapes, according to official statistics, 95% were committed by someone known to the victim.

 Activists and policy makers have expressed frustration at the lack of progress, saying there is no political will to move forward on the issue.